ni/niveristand-fpga-addon-custom-device/Source/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 - FXP +/-32.16
 - FXP +/-64.32

+**Note** You can convert unsigned integer data types into a bitpacked Boolean array.
+This is discussed in detail below.

 ---
-**Note** The unsigned integer data types can be converted into a bitpacked Boolean array.
-This is discussed in detail below.

 <br>

 ## Specialty IO

-The addon comes with special IP for doing the following:
+The addon has special IP for completing the following:

 - PWM Generation - **PWM.Generate.Digital(.vi)**
 - Sinewave Generation - **Sine.Generate(.vi)**